kmontag/protobufjs-loader/README.md

                  * They'll be saved in the same directory as the protobuf file
                  * being processed, with a `.d.ts` extension.
                  *
+                 * This only works if you're using the 'static-module' target
+                 * for pbjs (enabled by default).
+                 *
-                 * This can be a config object or a boolean.
+                 * The value here can be a config object or a boolean; set it to
+                 * true to enable pbts with default configuration.
                  *
                  * default: false
                  */